An overview of snowmaking operations at Caberfae Peaks with their snowmaking expert, Tim Meyer, article written by Maralee Cook.

 Man-made snow is used throughout the Midwest and East, says Tim.
 “The man-made snow base is more durable and denser, and used throughout Caberfae.
 We create a 4-6-ft. base all over the mountain, enough to get through warm ups, evaporations and disintegrations, as well as to refresh and supplement throughout the season.
 We hope for an additional 2-4 feet of natural snow to fall over the man-made base.
 If that doesn’t happen, we’ll use the snow making machines to refresh.”
 Man-made snow is groomed every night and is refreshed as needed.
 “It’s a high-quality product that stands up to regular grooming,” he adds.
 “We spoil our skiers, which is what we want to do.”

-Caberfae has 132 snow-making machines, both mobile and stationary, in two models-fans and sticks.
+Caberfae has a variety of snow-making machines, both mobile and stationary, in two models – fans and sticks.
 Water droplets are shot into the atmosphere under high pressure through tiny nozzles, breaking them into a fine mist.
-Then an air/water mix is added which creates the seed for the water droplets to attach.
-This creates a snowflake which falls to the ground, says Tim.
+Then an air/water mix is added which creates the seed for the water droplets to attach and this creates a snowflake which falls to the ground.

-A basic diagram of how snow is made with the fan guns at Caberfae Peaks.
 Air and water are mixed together and atomized into water droplets.
 These droplets are mixed with tiny ice droplets as they exit the barrel of the fan gun.
 This combination makes machine made snow.
-Snowmakers control the amount of water and flow to create a perfect machine made bed of snow.
+Snowmakers at Caberfae control the amount of water and flow to create a perfect machine made bed of snow.

 For instance, with a fan gun starting at 28 degrees, you will use 16 gallons of water per minute – a low flow, for marginal snow making.
 When temps drop to the low 20s, you can add a second nozzle bank, which adds another 16 gallons per minute, for a total of 32.
 At 15 degrees, add a third bank, now you’re at 45 ½ gallons per minute.
 If it’s single digits, add a fourth bank for 59 gallons per minute.
 Every snow making machine uses its full horsepower regardless of the temperature.
 The colder it gets the more water you can put through each machine for a more efficient operation.